Star-product Description of Quantization in Second-class Constraint Systems: Abstract

 The quantization of the second-class constraint systems is discussed within the projection operator method(POM) of constraint systems.
-Using the nonlocal representation of the constraint {\it hyper}-operators, the new star-products are proposed.
-Then, the projected operator-algebra of the quantized constraint systems is given with these star-products, and it is shown that the commutators and symmetrized products among the projected operators contain the quantum corrections due to the noncommutativity among operators. \vs{12pt}\\ PACS numbers: 11.10.Ef, 03.65.-W \vs{24pt}\\
+Through the nonlocal representation of the constraint {\it hyper}-operators, new star-products are defined.
+Then, the projected operator-algebra of the quantized constraint systems is constructed with these star-products, and it is shown that the commutators and symmetrized products among the projected operators contain the quantum corrections due to the noncommutativity among operators. \vs{12pt}\\ PACS numbers: 11.10.Ef, 03.65.-W